tiwarialka/Fathom_EnviroAtlas_ACS/README.md

 # Fathom_EnviroAtlas_ACS

+## FATHOM DATA ANALYSIS
+Step1: Download and filter the Fathom data.

-Step1: Download AFTHOM 30 m data - i got it from BEG shared link
+A. Download AFTHOM 30 m data - i got it from BEG shared link

-Step2: transfer all that to scratch drive
+B: transfer all that to scratch drive

-Step3: FIlter the data for 15 cm using filter.py script
+C: FIlter the data for 15 cm using filter.py script

   ### use below command on terinal to create fathom_folder_list.txt